BnMcGn/sigil/README.md

 The readtable case can be set on the sigil command line with the -C switch.
 Valid values are upcase, downcase, preserve, and invert.
 All items that follow will be read with the specified case.
-The -C switch can be used multiple times on a single command.
+The -C switch can be used multiple times in a single command.

 Interactive REPL
 ----------------